Par For Cinderella Excerpt

 Casey rented two slips on the only dock on the north side of the public double boat ramp.
 The remaining docks and slips all lay south of the ramp.
 Unfortunately, the two sets of tie-up cleats on the opposite side of her dock belonged to Mayor Bartow.
 The mayor stored his personal craft in the boat house at his mansion on the Gulf.
 His only son, PJ, used the rented spot on the other side of Casey’s dock for his speedboat.

-She’d heard a boat engine throttle down for the marina no-wake zone as she said goodbye to her tour guests and dreaded the possibility of PJ’s arrival and subsequent harassment or flirtation, depending on which of them made the call.
-She refused to look back and felt rather than saw the boat tie to dock cleats directly behind her tour boat.
+She had heard a boat engine throttle down for the marina no-wake zone as she said goodbye to her tour guests and now dreaded the possibility of PJ’s arrival and subsequent harassment or flirtation, depending on his mood.
+She refused to look back and felt rather than saw the incoming boat tie up to dock cleats directly behind her tour boat.

-No way would PJ be that brazen when he had cleats on the other side of the same dock, though his penchant for buttheadedness knew no bounds.
+No way would PJ be that brazen when he had cleats of his own on the other side of the same dock, though his penchant for buttheadedness knew no bounds.
 Anything was possible.

-The space behind hers belonged to her Uncle Frank’s second tour boat, now in dry dock for hull repairs, and she was too happy with her present tour to chastise the errant boat driver, PJ or whoever had mistakenly used the cleats.
-Especially since Frank’s second boat would be quarantined until they could pay the exorbitant bill they had not expected or planned for.
+The space behind hers belonged to her Uncle Frank’s second tour boat, presently in dry dock for hull repairs, and she was too happy with her present tour to chastise the errant boat driver, PJ or whoever had mistakenly used the cleats.
+Especially since Frank’s second boat would be quarantined until they could pay the exorbitant bill they had not planned for or expected.

 “Just a few barnacles ate into the paint,” Frank had said.
 “Nothing to worry about.”